ankane/searchjoy/README.md

 :cupid: An amazing companion to [Searchkick](https://github.com/ankane/searchkick)

-Works with Rails 3.1 or greater
+Works with Rails 3.1+ and any search engine, including Elasticsearch, Sphinx, and Solr

 ## Get Started